MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/customize-forms-and-fields.md

 You can control the order in which record types are displayed in the **Sales Copilot** side pane in Outlook.
 The order is based on the order in which record types are added to Sales Copilot.
 You can change the order by removing and adding record types in the desired order.
 Default order for new environments is contact, opportunity, and account.
 Newly added record types are added at the end of the list.

-## Impact of CRM information customization on collaboration spaces
+## Impact of CRM customization on collaboration spaces

 [Collaboration spaces](https://support.microsoft.com/topic/collaboration-space-in-sales-copilot-7738f55e-11a8-40a0-a57a-5d47bc650bb3) can be created in Microsoft Teams based on the Account and Opportunity record types (or Salesforce objects) available in Sales Copilot admin settings.